SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

-In scientific computing, one may have to perform several computational tasks or data manipulations that are inter related.
+In scientific computing, one may have to perform several computational tasks or data manipulations that are inter dependent.
 Workflow management systems help to deal with such tasks or data manipulations.
 DAGMan is a workflow management system developed for distributed high throughput computing.
 DAGMan (Directed Acyclic Graph Manager) handles computational jobs that are mapped as a directed acyclic graph.
-In a directed acyclic graph, the nodes (jobs) have specific directions and they do not form loops.
+Cyclic graph forms loop while acyclic graph does not form a loop.
+In a directed acyclic graph, the connections between the nodes (jobs) have a specific direction in addition to not forming loops.
 In this section, we will learn how to apply DAGMan to run a set of molecular dynamics (MD) simulations.